dankramp/AutomataLab/README.md

     - Jump to a specific step in the cache by clicking darkened characters in the character stream
     - Save a file containing information about all reported STEs by clicking "Download Report Record"
 8. Selecting a new automata or input file will reset the simulation and allow the user to restart without refreshing the page.

+See the [Wiki page](https://github.com/dankramp/ANMLViewer/wiki) for complete details on using and coding ANMLViewer.